raverkamp/jettyprism/readme.txt

 then the first "$" is removed and the rest is used as value.

 log4jconfig

-the name of the log4j property file. this maybe empty, then the default "log4j.properties" is taken.
+the name of the log4j property file.
+If this is not empty and the file exists then the default is overwritten.
+Other wise you can use other mtehods to configure log4j2.
+If there are problems with the log4j configuration, then use the

 Static file serving